 “The grim irony of investing, then, is that we investors as a group not only don’t get what we pay for.
 We get precisely what we don’t pay for.
 So if we pay nothing, we get everything.
 It’s only common sense.”7-6, 7-7John Bogle

-What you pay as expenses comes directly out of your pocket.
-The fund in this example, Total Stock Market Index Fund (VTSAX), has no sales charges.
+What you pay as expenses come directly out of your pocket.
+The fund in this example, the Total Stock Market Index Fund (VTSAX), has no sales charges.
 There is an annual fee for the account, but they point out ways to avoid these as well.

 Little percentages make a BIG difference

 These little percentages make a big difference!
 This portion of a screenshot from the Vanguard website for that mutual fund shows show how their expense ratio compares with the industry and how, if reinvested, that could be worth nearly $2,600 after ten years.7-8